Namgyalma Sadhana Practice

 - Have taken the Namgyalma initiation.

-Ven Steve Carlier currently resides at Land of Medicine Buddha, teaching the Basic Program.
-He has been studying Buddhism since 1977 and was ordained as a Buddhist monk by Lama Zopa in 1979, then receiving full ordination from Serkong Tsenshab Rinpoche the following year.
-He studied for eleven years at…
+Ven Steve was born in the UK and has been learning about Buddhism since 1977.
+He first met Lama Yeshe and Lama Zopa Rinpoche in 1978.
+He was ordained as a Buddhist monk by Lama Zopa Rinpoche in 1979, and received full ordination from Serkong Tsenshab Rinpoche the following year.…

 Learn more about Venerable Steve Carlier